 The Chapel House Community is an adventure in Christian discipleship and community living based upon a way of life.

 The community is made up of 2 parts: a student residential community in Chapel House, and an extended, non-residential community made up of others who want to follow the same way of life and pray for those who live in the house.

 Chapel House is located next to the church at Walcot.
 It was converted into student accommodation in the 1970s, primarily for members of Bath MethSoc.
-Since 2000, it has been commercially let to students but with little connection to the church.
+From 2000, it was commercially let to students but with little connection to the church.

 Our way of life: